Adenoid Cystic carcinoma (ACC) of the breast

 Treatment and Prognosis for Breast Adenoid Cystic Carcinoma

-A simple or modified radical mastectomy is the treatment of choice for the majority of patients with adenoid cystic breast cancer However, sometimes a lumpectomy is the treatment, but this is for a minority of patients.
+A simple or modified radical mastectomy is the treatment of choice for the majority of patients with adenoid cystic breast cancer.

 However, studies show that local excision of the tumor has unacceptably high rates of cancer recurrence.
 Most patients receive radiation therapy after surgical removal of adenocystic breast cancer tumors.